 He says branding, she says marketing.
-Is it brand harmonization or brand alignment?
+There’s brand positioning, brand personality, brand narrative, brand advertising and brand experience.
+What’s it all mean?
 Is Brand a noun or a verb?
-What is the definition of branding?
+What exactly is the definition of branding?

 No doubt, the semantics of marketing and branding can be very confusing.
-Every advertising firm, consultant, author and marketing professor has a slightly different spin on the subject of branding.
+Every advertising agency, consulting firm, author and marketing professor has a slightly different spin on the subject of branding.

 - What exactly IS the definition of Branding?